Sh-algammal/Mixture-of-Agents/README.md

 ---

-# 🌐 About This Project
+# 🌐 Project Overview

-This app demonstrates a simple **Mixture-of-Agents architecture** using:
+This application implements a simple **Mixture-of-Agents** workflow using:

 * HuggingFace Inference Router
-* Multiple LLM models
+* Multiple LLM sources
-* Async requests
+* Asynchronous model requests
-* Final response aggregation
+* A final aggregator model

 ---

-# **🙋‍♂** Support
+# 🙋 Support

-لو واجهت أي مشكلة:
+If you face issues:

-* افتح Issue على GitHub
+* Open an Issue on GitHub
-* أو تواصل معي مباشرة
+* Or contact me directly

-Enjoy coding! 🚀
+Happy coding! 🚀